Alternative names: \([8,4,4]\) \(e_8\) code.

 Cousins

-- Divisible code — The extended Hamming code code is the smallest double-even self-dual code.
+- Divisible code— The \([8,4,4]\) extended Hamming code code is the smallest double-even self-dual code.

-- \(E_8\) Gosset lattice code — The \([8,4,4]\) extended Hamming code yields the \(E_8\) Gosset lattice code via the mod-two lattice construction [4; Ex.
-10.5.2].
+- \(E_8\) Gosset lattice— The \([8,4,4]\) extended Hamming code yields the \(E_8\) Gosset lattice via Construction A [6; Exam.
+10.5.2][7; pg.
+138].

-- \([7,4,3]\) Hamming code — The Hamming code can be extended by a parity-check bit to yield the \([8,4,4]\) extended Hamming code, the smallest doubly-even self-dual code.
+- \([7,4,3]\) Hamming code— The Hamming code can be extended by a parity-check bit to yield the \([8,4,4]\) extended Hamming code, the smallest doubly even self-dual code.

-- Octacode — The octacode reduces modulo-two to the \([8,4,4]\) extended Hamming code [5].
+- Octacode— The mod-two reduction of the octacode is the \([8,4,4]\) extended Hamming code [8].

 References